articleIcon-icon

 While retirement plans aren’t a federal requirement, two-thirds of US workers have access to one.

-- Defined contribution plans are the most common type.
+Defined contribution plans are the most common type.
 Employees and often employers contribute money to an investment account.
 The amount you get in retirement depends on how much is contributed and how well the investments perform.
-Examples include 401(k), 403(b), and Roth IRA
+Examples include 401(k), 403(b), and Roth IRA.

-- Defined benefit plans (also known as pensions) are less common.
+Defined benefit plans (also known as pensions) are less common.
 Employers promise a specific payment amount in retirement, based on factors like salary and years of service.
-The company bears the investment risk, not the employee
+The company bears the investment risk, not the employee.
 Aside from introducing or adding plans, you can reconsider how you structure these benefits.

 A survey found 87% of employees intend to review their company’s retirement plans during open enrollment.
 If you raise employer matches or adjust your vesting schedules, you could encourage higher participation.
 That way you can gain a greater tax advantage while investing in your team’s financial well-being.

 Voluntary benefits

-Open enrollment is a chance to review your voluntary benefits and ensure they continue to meet the needs of most employees..
+Open enrollment is a chance to review your voluntary benefits and ensure they continue to meet the needs of most employees.
 You may discover that one perk is underutilized while there are repeated requests for another service or product.
+Some of the most popular voluntary benefits include:

-Reviewing these parks regularly helps you adapt your benefits management to trends and generational shifts.
+Reviewing these perks regularly helps you adapt your benefits management to trends and generational shifts.
 For example, there was a sudden demand for pet insurance in 2021 as workers transitioned back to the office and owners were concerned about the impact on their animal’s health and the potential vet bills.

-Now, let’s look at the preparatory steps you can take in the months leading up to open enrollment.
+Now, let’s look at the preparatory steps you can take in the months leading up to open enrollment:

 Allocate a generous amount of time